-The funds will be transferred within one day, or less depending on whether the transaction is domestic or international.
+The funds will typically be transferred within one day, depending on whether the transaction is domestic or international.
 The recipient’s bank will deduct a transaction fee from the received funds.

 Types of wire transfers and associated costs

 There are two types of wire transfers, i.e., domestic and international.
 Each of these wire transfer types varies in cost and delivery times.
-Domestic wire transfers get processed within the same day the wire is sent to the recipient’s bank.
-Wire transfers within the United States are charged approximately $25 per transaction, but the fee can go as high as $35 depending on the banking institution.
+Domestic wire transfers get processed within the same day.
+Wire transfers within the United States are charged approximately $25 per transaction, but the fee can go as high as $35, depending on the banking institution.